 Not sure what an EORI number or what it will mean for your business post-Brexit?

-Following a Brexit outcome of any kind, it’s very likely businesses that import from or export goods to the UK will need to register for an Economic Operator Registration and Identification (EORI) number.
-This is because the UK will no longer be part of the European Union (EU).
+Now, businesses that import from or export goods to the UK need to have an Economic Operator Registration and Identification (EORI) number.

-The EORI will then be used on the customs declarations that businesses will need to create when trading with businesses in the UK.
+The EORI will then be used on the customs and VAT declarations that businesses need to create when trading with businesses in the UK.

 What is an EORI number?

-An EORI number is an EU requirement for businesses that want to import or export physical goods with countries in instances where the trade will involve tariffs being applied by customs.
+An EORI number is an EU requirement for businesses that want to import or export physical goods with countries in instances where the trade could involve tariffs being applied by customs.

 Note that customs tariffs are different to VAT.
 Assuming the goods you import or export are liable, VAT will be collected in addition to tariffs and also collected in a different way.

-An EORI number wasn’t required until now for the majority of businesses that traded with the UK because, as a member of the EU, the UK is part of a free trade area.
+An EORI number wasn’t required prior to the end of 2020 for the majority of businesses that traded with the UK because, as a member of the EU, the UK was part of a free trade area.
 Tariffs didn’t apply.

-An Irish company’s EORI number is very likely to be the same as its Value Added Tax (VAT/CBR) identification number, so will look something like IE2782636PA.
+An Irish company’s EORI number is very likely to be the same as its Value Added Tax (VAT/CBR) identification number, so will look something like IE1234567K.
+Or it might be IE followed by your business tax reference number.

 In the unlikely event a business isn’t VAT-registered then its Customs & Excise (C&E) number might have been used instead.